AOMediaCodec/av1-spec/annex.e.decoder.model.md

 When the function ReadFrameHeader() is invoked, the syntax elements and variables are set to the values at the conceptual point (in the decoding process specified in [section 7][]) when the next uncompressed header has just been parsed.
 If there are no more frame headers in the bitstream, then a value of 0 is returned.
 Otherwise, a value of 1 is returned.

+#### Decoder model process
+{:.no_count}

-The decode process model simulates the values of selected timing points as successive frames are decoded.
+The decoder model process simulates the values of selected timing points as successive frames are decoded.
 This timing incorporates the time that the decoder has to wait for a free frame buffer, the time required to decode the frame and various basic checks to make sure that buffer slots are occupied when they are supposed to be.
 Non-conformance is signaled by a call to the function bitstream_non_conformant; the various error codes are tabulated below.